skiano/cellblock/README.md

-# cellblock
+# Cellblock

-A function that helps understand the shape and dimensions of a grid
+A function to help you understand the relative size of columns in a grid.

-## usage
+## Usage

+Without arguments, `cellblock()` returns a root column (the outer grid).
+When you create more columns you specify what column you want to insert them into like so `cellblock(targetColumn)`.

 ```js
 import cellblock from 'cellblock'